Disinformation as a myth: Censorship

 battle for truth ahead of the EU elections [June 9, 2024]

-[Swedish orig. archive: Kampen om sanningen
+orig. archive:

-inför EU-valet]
+Kampen om sanningen inför EU-valet]

 https://en.wikipedia.org/wiki/Russian_interference_in_European_politics